drakkan/sftpgo/README.md

 We are very grateful to all the people who contributed with ideas and/or pull requests.

-Thank you [ysura](https://www.ysura.com/) for granting us stable access to a test AWS S3 account.
+Thank you to [ysura](https://www.ysura.com/) for granting us stable access to a test AWS S3 account.

 Thank you to [KeenThemes](https://keenthemes.com/) for granting us a custom license to use their amazing [Mega Bundle](https://keenthemes.com/products/templates-mega-bundle) for SFTPGo UI.